 As of 8:00 a.m. on Tuesday, November 23, 2021, all individuals living in Ontario over the age of 5 are eligible for the COVID-19 vaccine.
 Learn more about Ontario's three-phase plan.

 As vaccine supply is delivered across the province, public health units may have different vaccine administration rates based on local context.

 If you are living elsewhere in Ontario, find your public health unit and check their website for details about vaccination in your area.

 If you are outside of Ontario, visit the Canada Vaccines for COVID-19 website to find out about vaccine eligibility and booking in your province/territory.

-Individuals who are eligible to receive an accelerated second dose are invited to schedule their appointment through the provincial booking system, directly through public health units that use their own booking system, and through participating pharmacies.
+Individuals who are eligible to receive a third dose or booster shot are invited to schedule their appointment through the provincial booking system, directly through public health units that use their own booking system, and through participating pharmacies.
 Select primary care providers will also be reaching out to book appointments.

 |How do I book an appointment?|

 Visit the province’s How to Book a COVID-19 Vaccine webpage or call 1-833-943-3900 (TTY 1-866-797-0007).
 You may be redirected to register with your region’s health unit.
 You will be asked to provide a valid OHIP card number if you have one.

 In Thunder Bay, students, staff, and faculty can book an appointment at Student Health and Wellness by calling (807) 343- 8010 Ext 7629.

 Student Health and Wellness (Orillia) will be arranging on-campus clinics, check our events calendar for the next date.
 You can also visit SMDHU's website for vaccine locations in the area and how to book.